BitBagCommerce/SyliusElasticsearchPlugin/README.md

 ## Demo

+You can order our support on [this page](https://bitbag.shop/products/sylius-elasticsearch).

 We created a demo app with some useful use-cases of the plugin!
 Visit [demo.bitbag.shop](https://demo.bitbag.shop/en_US/products-list/t-shirts) to take a look at it.
 The admin can be accessed under [demo.bitbag.shop/admin](https://demo.bitbag.shop/admin) link and `sylius: sylius` credentials.